silverwind/droppy/README.md

   <a href="https://www.npmjs.org/package/droppy"><img src="https://img.shields.io/npm/dm/droppy.svg"></a>
 </p>

 droppy is a self-hosted file storage server with a web interface and capabilites to edit files and view media directly in the browser.
-It is particularly well suited to be ran on low-end hardware like the Raspberry Pi.
+It is particularly well-suited to be run on low-end hardware like the Raspberry Pi.

 ### Features (try the <a target="_blank" href="https://droppy.silverwind.io">demo</a>)
 * Fully responsive HTML5 interface